Vanguard Low Cost Index Funds, Cathie Woods & Elon Musk

 A warning to long-time readers: we are about to agree with Elon Musk and Cathie Woods on something.
 They have come out against index funds due to the belief that they deprive investors of winners like Tesla (Ms. Woods) and that they have too much voting power (Mr. Musk).
 While we agree on the “too big” concept, the values underpinning our beliefs stem from simple empirical truths that we intend to make in a brutal and blunt fashion.
+This paper explains how the Vanguard Small Cap Index Fund is connected to two of the market’s most famous prognosticators.

 With assets under management having just hit $8.1 trillion, the late Mr. Bogle and Vanguard are a testament to integrity in a business that has recently suffered a bout of madness.
 Despite building one of the most successful asset managers in the world, Mr. Bogle passed away at 89 years of age with an estimated net worth of only $80ml.
 His biggest regret?
 Not having more money to give away.